 - Toss some ice into the mix and give it another blend.
 Sample it and adjust the flavors if needed.

-- Let the smoothie chill in the refrigerator for about 10-20 minutes to allow the chia seeds to properly hydrate.
+- Let the smoothie chill in the refrigerator for about 10-20 minutes to allow the chia seeds to hydrate properly.

 - Feel free to sprinkle some cinnamon or coconut shavings on top as a garnish.